ibis0503/git-basics/readme.txt

 \f0\fs24 \cf0 Git Basics\
 \
-I\'92m learning the basics of Git and Github, so this repo is really just for experimenting.}
+I\'92m learning the basics of Git and Github, so this repo is really just for experiment.}